minfanzhang/front-end-project2/README.md

 2. Extra feature #1: Users can choose which AI engine they want to use from a select box.

 3. Extra feature #2: Some presets are given to the user to help them quickly send a good prompt

+## Miscellaneous

+It takes several seconds for the app to get the response from OpenAI, so be patient and the app is working correctly, thank you!